Article

 Overcoming Roadblocks to Innovation

-Developing a high-impact digital investment strategy is essential for the continued growth and success of your organization, but it will not be without obstacles.
+Developing a high-impact digital investment strategy is essential for the continued growth, but it isn’t without obstacles.
 Understanding and preparing for these roadblocks will make your digital initiatives run more smoothly and be more successful.

 Lack of Leadership Support

 Leadership support is critical when proposing an organization-wide change.
-To improve your odds of obtaining executive support, be prepared to explain the “why” behind the need for technology investment.
-Data is key when persuading senior decision makers, so take the time to prepare a cost-benefit assessment to show the ROI and its impact on the bottom line.
+To improve your odds of obtaining executive support, be prepared to explain the “why” behind the need.
+Data is key, so take the time to prepare a cost-benefit assessment to show the ROI and its impact on the bottom line.

 Lack of Change Management